 The specific duties and responsibilities of a water safety instructor are:

 1. Arrives at the pool 15 minutes prior to the start of work.

-2. Teach infant, preschool, school age, and adult learn to swim, water safety and aquatic specialty classes for the department.
+2. Teach infant, preschool, school-age, and adult learn-to-swim, water safety, and aquatic specialty classes for the department.

 4. Maintains their own safety and the safety of their students.

 A water safety instructor must have a certificate from a recognized organization, such as New York State Department of Health or YMCA.
-He or she must hold a current First Aid, CPR, AED, Lifeguard training certificates.
+He or she must hold current First Aid, CPR, AED, and Lifeguard training certificates.